playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 > **Tip:** `Form` objects are immutable - calls to methods like `bind()` and `fill()` will return a new object filled with the new data.

-## Handling a form that is not related to a Model
+## Handling a form with dynamic fields

-You can use a `DynamicForm` if you need to retrieve data from an html form that is not related to a `Model`:
+You can use a `DynamicForm` if you need to retrieve data from an html form with dynamic fields:

 @[dynamic](code/javaguide/forms/JavaForms.java)